chaosim/twoside/README.md

 # Installation
 Just npm install twoside, and then copy twoside.js to your folder.

-# what's new in 0.1.4
+# what's new in 0.1.5
-* fixbug: fix a big bug when running on nodejs: require(path) in twoside.js searched module based the path of twoside.js.
+* save initial window.require, window.exports, window.module on running twoside.js, restore them when twoside(path) is called.

 # description
 make module can be used in both server side and client side.

 #### How big is twoside.js?</h3>
-About 1400 bytes after being minified.
+About 1000 bytes after being minified by uglifyjs .

 #### what does twoside.js do?
 Make module can be used in both server side and client side.